ThBinh24/ATI-2025/README.md

 - Run "Run AI Check" to obtain coverage, similarity, missing skills, quality warnings, and course suggestions.
 - Submit applications with file upload or pasted CV text and review past submissions.
 - Practise interviews through an AI chat that delivers concise feedback on each answer.
+- Build CV by AI
+- Filter CV to find suitable jobs

 ## Architecture